Eugene Landy: First treatment of Brian Wilson (1975–1976)

-Landy was initially hired to treat Brian Wilson by Wilson's wife Marilyn in October 1975.
+Landy was initially hired to treat Brian Wilson by Wilson's then-wife Marilyn in October 1975.
 According to Marilyn, she had "tried to find doctors who could deal with" her husband for several years, but "Brian's ability to 'put on' these professionals made it difficult to find someone who could deal with him on his own level."
-During the previous spring and summer, she had employed Wilson's cousin, basketball player Stan Love, to supervise Wilson's daily activities and reverse his physical decline, Psychiatrists and therapists were then found for Wilson, but he refused to attend sessions.
+During the previous spring and summer, she had employed Wilson's cousin, basketball player Stan Love, to supervise Wilson's daily activities and reverse his physical decline.
+Psychiatrists and therapists were then found for Wilson, but he refused to attend sessions.
 After hearing about Landy from a friend, Marilyn met with him to discuss the situation.
 Landy told her that Brian was an "undiagnosed and untreated schizophrenic."
 Marilyn said that, during one of Landy's visits to their home, "Brian just walked in the room and said, 'Something's wrong with me.
 I need your help,' and that started it all."